 In ancient times a person’s NAME was associated with their character.
 Even today our names carry with them mental images about who we are and what we do.
 So, when God reveals Himself through a specific name we get to know something very special about Him.

 Last week we discussed seven names of God that show us His character.
 These names give us a reason to cling to our great God not only in our times of need but with every breath we take.
 And the bible stories entwined around the revelation of His name tell us who God is and give us a glimpse of what He can do.

 Today we are going to look at more of God’s names in the Old Testament so we can know our One and only God better.

 JEHOVAH RAPHA (yeh-ho-vah’ rah-fah’) THE LORD THAT HEALS

 We see God revealing Himself as Jehovah Rapha in Exodus 15: 26.
-God’s people, the Israelites, have been released from their bondage in Egypt by the hand of God bringing on plague after plague upon Egypt.
+God’s people, the Israelites, have been released from their bondage in Egypt by the hand of God bringing on plague after plague upon the nation that had enslaved them.
 The last of the plagues was the Angel of Death.

-The Israelites journeyed for three days without water in the wilderness and finally when they came Marah they found the water there was undrinkable because it was “bitter”.
+The Israelites journeyed for three days without water in the wilderness and finally, when they came to Marah they found the water there was undrinkable because it was “bitter”.
 The Israelites began to grumble and Moses cried out to the Lord and the Lord told him to throw a branch into the bitter water and it became drinkable.

 There God made a statute and said, ” If you give earnest heed to the voice of the LORD your God (Yahweh Elohim), and do what is right in His sight, and give ear to His commandments, and keep all His statutes I will put none of the diseases on you, which I have put on the Egyptians; for I, the LORD, am your Healer.”

 JEHOVAH NISSI (yeh-ho-vah’ ni-see’) THE LORD MY BANNER, THE LORD MY MIRACLE